zeyuan777-jpg/influencer-observer/README.md

-# Influencer or Observer — User-level Multimodal Stacking (CSC_51054 Kaggle Challenge)
+# Influencer or Observer — User-level Multimodal Stacking

 Predict a Twitter user's social role — **Influencer (1)** or **Observer (0)** — from their tweets and user metadata.
 This repository reproduces the technical pipeline of the 88% winning solution